bridgelancer/cryptle_fork/docs/guides.rst

 3. Declare an attribute ``_ts`` (ts shortform for timeseries) in the constructor.
 The instance will listen for any update in ``self._ts``.

+For debugging purposes, an attribute ``name`` is used in the base class for logging.
+User may choose to provide a name by assigning to the instance attribute before calling the base class :meth:`Timeseries.__init__` method.

 .. note::

    Some object within the Timeseries folder (e.g. CandleStick) has no observable